-As a part of the annual budget and accounting process, Minnesota Management and Budget issues a series of documents to provide instruction to agencies on preparing for budget fiscal years (BFY) 2024 and 2025 and closing fiscal year (FY) 2023 in SWIFT.
+As a part of the annual budget and accounting process, Minnesota Management and Budget issues a series of documents to provide instruction to agencies on preparing for budget fiscal years (BFY) 2025 and closing fiscal year (FY) 2024 in SWIFT.

-- April: Document 1 highlights several important tasks agencies must complete to successfully open BFY 2024 and close FY 2023. - May: Document 2 contains final instructions for completing the process for setting up budgets for the 2024-25 biennium. - July: Document 3 covers preparation for FY 2023 closing.
+- April: Document 1 highlights several important tasks agencies must complete to successfully open BFY 2025 and close FY 2024. - May: Document 2 contains final instructions for completing the process for setting up budgets for the 2025. - July: Document 3 covers preparation for FY 2024 closing.

-The only activities that may occur in BFY 2024 appropriations prior to July 1, 2023 are:
+The only activities that may occur in BFY 2025 appropriations prior to July 1, 2024 are: